-Here's what else we were working on in the classroom :
+Here's what we've been working on in the classroom the last couple weeks:

 Reading : We started learning about nonfiction texts.
 The students have had a great time going through nonfiction books.
 So far, we've talked about the differences between fiction and nonfiction and how to determine if a book is nonfiction.
 At the beginning of this unit, we're going to be focusing a lot on the nonfiction text features that readers use.
 So far, we've talked about labels, photographs, captions, and comparisons.